xinRan1/dsci510-lab2/README.md

 # dsci510-lab2
+Name: Xinran Liang
-The lab2 contents are stored in lab2.
+The lab2 contents are stored in lab2.ipynb.